Abdulkbk/Abdulkbk/README.md

 - 👀 I’m interested in AI and Software Development
 - 🌱 I’m currently learning Golang and NLP
 - 💞️ I’m looking to collaborate on Building the next Big Softwares
-- 📫 How to reach me: Github @Abdulkbk, Linkedin: Abdullahi Yunus
+- 📫 How to reach me: [Github](https://github.com/Abdulkbk/Abdulkbk) [LinkedIn](https://www.linkedin.com/in/abdullahi-yunus-08943519a/)

 <!---
 Abdulkbk/Abdulkbk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.